gdurisi/gdurisi.github.io/_posts/2018-12-13-interview-mMTC.md

 The work by Polyanskiy (2017) has illustrated that classic random-access protocols, which were originally developed to maximize throughput, perform poorly when analyzed through the lens of energy efficiency.
 Many researchers have recently developed alternative coding schemes, which approach the fundamental limits unveiled by Polyanskiy (2017).
 However, most of these analyses are performed on simplified channel models.
 Assessing whether these alternative solutions are robust against the impairments typically encountered in mMTCs (asynchronism, lack of channel knowledge, phase noise) is an important research direction.

 Next-generation 5G networks will need to support other traffic types than just mMTC.
 How to guarantee optimal coexistence between drastically different service types is a crucial research question.
-As for the case of fading in a multiuser environment, one should be able to exploit this heterogeneity in the protocol-design phase to improve performance, a concept we referred to as "reliability diversity" in a recent contribution.
+As for the case of fading in a multiuser environment, one should be able to exploit this heterogeneity in the protocol-design phase to improve performance, a concept we referred to as "reliability diversity" in a recent [contribution](https://arxiv.org/abs/1804.05057).

 A final important research issue is privacy and security.
 Short payloads combined with latency constraints, and limited computational capabilities at the devices make it hard to adapt current cryptographic methods to mMTC.
 Recent nonasymptotic information-theory results have given us a precise way to characterize the tradeoff between reliability, energy efficiency, and throughput in the transmission of short payloads.
 However, very little is available on the characterization of the latency and energy overheads required to implement security and privacy protocols.

-The massiveness and the sporadic nature of the MTC traffic poses unique novel challenges that the research community has started investigating only very recently.
+The massiveness and the sporadic nature of the MTC traffic pose unique novel challenges that the research community has started investigating only very recently.
 I believe that there are many opportunities to bring novel research ideas into practice, both in 5G and in LP-WAN.

-To conclude, I would like to thank my collaborators Martin Edofsson, Johan Lassing, [Gianluigi Liva](http://www.wirelesscoding.org), [Yury Polyanskiy](http://people.lids.mit.edu/yp/homepage/), [Petar Popovski](http://petarpopovski.es.aau.dk), [Osvaldo Simeone](https://nms.kcl.ac.uk/osvaldo.simeone/index.htm), Kasper Fløe Trillingsgaard, and Andreas Wolfgang, who helped me refining my view on mMTC
+To conclude, I would like to thank the following persons for the many interesting discussions on the topic of mMTC: Martin Edofsson, Johan Lassing, [Gianluigi Liva](http://www.wirelesscoding.org), [Yury Polyanskiy](http://people.lids.mit.edu/yp/homepage/), [Petar Popovski](http://petarpopovski.es.aau.dk), [Osvaldo Simeone](https://nms.kcl.ac.uk/osvaldo.simeone/index.htm), Kasper Fløe Trillingsgaard, and Andreas Wolfgang.